-“Persistent” cookies remain on your device for a longer period and are used by the website to recognize your device when you return.
-You can find more information about cookies at: All About Cookies and Your Online Choices.
+You can find more information about cookies at: All About Cookies, About Cookies and Your Online Choices.

 These cookies allow a site to remember choices you make (such as your user name, language or the region you are in) and provide more enhanced, personal features.